-Our Social Communication Groups are for children struggling with social interactions including playing with others, making friends, and using socially appropriate behavior.
-Social Communication Groups are lead by a clinician who has skill and experience in teaching and shaping socially appropriate behavior.
-These groups, created for children with a wide range of skills, have a low staff to child ratio which ensures that everyone receives appropriate support.
+Our Social Communication Groups are for children who struggle to use socially appropriate behavior in their interactions with others.
+Social Communication Groups are led by clinicians who have skill and experience in teaching and shaping socially appropriate behavior.
+These groups, which may have from two to five children, are created for children with a wide range of skills.
+Our child-to-staff ratio is 4:1 or better which ensures that everyone receives appropriate support.

 Curriculum and Activities

-The curriculum for these groups incorporates aspects of aspects of various programs with other relevant social language activities and discussions.
+The curriculum for these groups incorporates aspects of various programs with other relevant social language activities and discussions.
 The clinician leading the group changes and adapts lesson plans based on the needs of the children in the group on a session by session basis.
+Games and activities are chosen based on client needs and interests.
 The following games and activities may be used in a social group.
-Games and activities are chosen based on client needs and interests:

 - Board games